A Latent Shrinkage Position Model for Binary and Count Network Data: Simulation Studies

-In terms of the $\alpha$ parameter, Figure \ref{fig:dimenalpha} illustrates that when $p=p^*=4$, the $\alpha$ value is accurately inferred across the 30 simulated networks.
-However, when $p\neq p^* $, the $\alpha$ parameter compensates for the extra or missing dimensions: when $p < p*$, $\alpha$ is inferred to be lower than its true value, due to the missing Euclidean distance contribution from the omitted dimensions.
-The lower $\alpha$ estimate compensates in the link probability for the missing dimensions in order to retain network density similar to the one of the observed network.
-Conversely, when $p > p^*$, $\alpha$ is overestimated to account for the additional distances from the extra dimensions.
+Figure \ref{fig:pmd_trunc} illustrates the posterior distributions of the shrinkage strength parameters, with the number of dimensions truncated at 8 for visualization purposes.
+When $p_0 = \{4, 10\}$ or is `auto' initialised, the shrinkage parameter $\delta_5$ tends to have a higher and more diffuse posterior than $\delta_4$, correctly indicating strong shrinkage after the 4th dimension.
+However, when $p_0 = 2 < p^*$, the shrinkage parameters $\delta_h$ for $h > p_0$ tend to be overestimated, causing excessive shrinkage below the true number of dimensions.
+When $p_0 < p^*$, the adaptive sampler can struggle to increase the dimension, with the shrinkage prior hyperparameter being very influential.
+These results support the suggestion that the `auto' approach or starting with a reasonably large $p_0$ is advisable for accurate inference on the number of dimensions.

-The Procrustes correlation for $p=3$ has a mean value of 0.82 (standard deviation 0.08) between the true latent positions and the LSPM posterior mean latent positions.
-Moreover, the Procrustes correlation for both $p=4$ and $p=8$ has a mean value of 0.97 (standard deviation of 0.03).
-This indicates a better performance when $p > p^*$ than when $p < p^*$.
-The Poisson LSPM performs slightly better here than the logistic LSPM by having very similar mean but slightly smaller standard deviation.
-Figures of the posterior distributions of variance and Procrustes correlation can be found in Appendix \ref{app:simstudies}.
+Posterior distributions for the intercept parameter $\alpha$, conditional on different numbers of active dimensions $p = \{2, 3, 4, 5\}$, are illustrated in Figure \ref{fig:alpha_trunc}.
+When $p = p^* = 4$, for any $p_0$, $\alpha$ is accurately inferred, with more diffuse posteriors in the case of binary networks than for count networks.
+However, when $p \neq p^* $, the $\alpha$ parameter compensates for the additional or missing dimensions: when $p < p^*$ underestimation of $\alpha$ occurs, due to the missing contribution from the Euclidean distances in the omitted dimensions.
+Conversely, when $p > p^*$, $\alpha$ is overestimated to account for the additional distance contributed by the extra dimensions, but with a smaller bias than when $p < p^*$.